Born: February 14, 2010

-W.O.L.F. first heard about Pax in August of 2010 through someone at a German Shepard rescue in Wisconsin.
-How and why Pax ended up at the rescue is not known, but as with so many wolves and wolf-dogs, his puppy antics and energy probably factored into the equation.
+W.O.L.F. first heard about Pax in August of 2010 through someone at a German Shepherd rescue in Wisconsin.
+How and why Pax ended up at the rescue is not known, but as with so many wolves and wolf dogs, his puppy antics and energy probably factored into the equation.

 W.O.L.F. was in the process of looking for a young male pup as a companion for Sasha at the time.
-We were originally told that Pax was a four or five-month-old, mid-content wolf-dog who was friendly but a bit on the skinny side, weighing only 48 lbs.
-Looking at the pictures we received, however, it was clear that Pax was closer to seven months old and most likely a low-content wolf-dog who could probably be adopted out into an appropriate home.
-As Pax was not in immediate danger of being euthanized, and he was not the high-content wolf-dog we were looking for as a companion for a high content, attention hogging, food aggressive alpha female, we put his application on the back burner.
+We were originally told that Pax was a four or five-month-old, mid-content wolf dog who was friendly but a bit on the skinny side, weighing only forty-eight pounds.
+Looking at the pictures we received, however, it was clear that Pax was closer to seven months old and most likely a low-content wolf dog who could probably be adopted out into an appropriate home.
+As Pax was not in immediate danger of being euthanized and was not the high-content wolf dog we were looking for as a companion for an attention-hogging, food aggressive alpha female, we put his application on the back burner.

 As it so happened, we were contacted about two other young male pups at the same time we found out about Pax.
 One of the other pups immediately found a home, but there was a four-month-old, high-content pup in New Jersey who needed placement.
 Unfortunately, the pup ended up caught in the middle of a legal battle between the breeder and the rescue to which he had been surrendered.
-So W.O.L.F. gave Pax another look and we made the decision was made to bring Pax to the sanctuary.
+So W.O.L.F. gave Pax another look, and we made the decision to bring Pax to the Sanctuary.